jbiatek/BSGRulebook/rulebook.md

 With an Agenda card, the Cylon Leader needs to satisfy *all* conditions listed on the card in order to win.

 With Motive cards, the Cylon Leader receives 2 at the start of the game and 2 more at the Sleeper Agent phase.
-Each one has 2 components, an allegiance and a condition.
+Each one has 2 components: an allegiance and a condition.
 The Cylon Leader may reveal a Motive card at any time as long as its condition is *currently* being met, even in the middle of an action or Crisis.
 If it *was* met before but is not anymore, it cannot be revealed.
 In order to win with Motive cards, at the end of the game the Cylon Leader must have at least 3 Motive cards revealed, and at least 2 of the revealed cards must be aligned with the winning team.

 Cylon Leaders are normally treated like and follow the rules for revealed Cylons.
 Unlike revealed Cylons, Leaders keep and use their character sheets.
 Just like other players, they must draw from their Skill set unless otherwise specified.
 They also have positive abilities at their disposal, including a "once per game" or Miracle ability, and negative abilities which are followed at all times.